 ***This article deals with replacing the BMW E46 blower resistor only.
 To learn how to replace the blower motor on your car, read our article BMW E46 Blower Motor Replacement.

-The good news is a new BMW E46 blower resistor is fairly cheap, and you need very few tools to accomplish this repair.
-And the best news is, this repair will save you a ton of money by not getting the repair shop or dealership involved.
+The good news is a new BMW E46 blower resistor is fairly cheap, and you need very few tools to perform this repair.
+And even better news is this repair will save you a ton of money by not getting a repair shop involved.

-The BMW E46 blower resistor is an electronic part that controls the fan speed of your vehicle’s air-conditioning/heating (HVAC) system.
+The BMW E46 blower resistor is an electronic part that controls the fan speed of your vehicle’s heating, ventilation and air-conditioning (HVAC) system.
 Since most drivers constantly change the fan speed of their HVAC system, the resistor is prone to extreme wear and is a common point of failure in most BMWs.
 Symptoms of a bad resistor are: system is stuck on one fan speed, some speeds are not available, or the system is not blowing any air out of the vents.
-Although not necessary, the BMW Repair Guide suggests changing your BMW E46’s blower motor as well when replacing a bad resistor; since both parts are linked to each other, failure of one usually means failure of the other is not far off.
+Although not necessary, the BMW Repair Guide suggests changing your BMW E46’s blower motor as well when replacing a bad resistor; since both parts are linked to each other, failure of one usually means the other is not far off from breaking as well.

 - In order to access the BMW E46 blower resistor, you will need to remove the passenger side glove compartment.
 The first step is to detach the door from the side catches by removing two plastic pins (rivets) with a flat blade screwdriver.